 Rely on direct evidence and refer to your supporting documents

 Official forms are the best evidence to use to demonstrate temporary intent.
 Be sure you can present your documents and point to the specific area of the document that illustrates your point.
 Do not rely on long, informal letters – the interviewer does not have time to read them.

-Advisors from the Education USA Comprehensive Advising Center are familiar with the U.S. embassies of foreign countries and can review documents and schedule practice interview for visa applicants, free of charge.
-Students are encouraged to schedule an appointment to mee with an advisor even if it is necessary to travel to a nearby city.
+Advisors from the Education USA Comprehensive Advising Center are familiar with the U.S. embassies of foreign countries and can review documents and schedule practice interviews for visa applicants, free of charge.
+Students are encouraged to schedule an appointment to meet with an advisor even if it is necessary to travel to a nearby city.
 EducationUSA advisors are most effective when meeting with students BEFORE they are denied the visa.

 Find an EducationUSA Comprehensive Advising Center at educationusa.state.gov/

 What do I do if my Visa is denied?